Free Shipping on Orders Over $100

 CBG vs CBD

 Many new users may confuse CBD and CBG.
 CBG shares many of CBD’s medicinal properties.
-Both CBG and CBD have enormous potential to treat a variety of conditions and symptoms without getting you high.
+Both CBG and CBD have enormous potential to perhaps treat a variety of conditions and symptoms without getting you high.
 Unlike THC, CBG and CBD do not have intoxicating effects.
 They may also reduce the negative side effects of THC.

 Potential Benefits of CBG